hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 663

-O mankind, the Messenger has come to you with the truth from your Lord, so believe; it is better for you.
-But if you disbelieve, then to Allah belongs all that is in the heavens and earth, and Allah is All-Knowing, All-Wise.
+O people, the Messenger has come to you with the truth from your Lord, so believe; it is better for you.
+But if you disbelieve, [know that] all that is in the heavens and earth belongs to Allah, and Allah is All-Knowing, All-Wise.

 # 664